Even if you are heading out for a brisk walk on flat surface, keeping your water levels topped up is absolutely crucial.

 There is however space for a few items to take with you on your adventure, thanks to zipper pockets and a pouch.
 But let’s see how the specifications line up;

-- Bite Mouthpiece lets you sip on while the move without worrying about leakage
+- Bite Mouthpiece lets you sip while on the move without worrying about leakage

 - Hydration Backpack is lightweight (0.670 lb)